u-bend leak

 How can you find out if there’s a hidden leak in your home?

-If there’s no obvious sign of a leak, but you suspect there is one, it’s still wise to do something about it.
+If there’s no obvious sign of a leak, but you suspect there is one, it’s wise to do something about it.

 One way to find out if you have a leak is by checking the water meter in your home.
 To do this, make a note of the number on the meter display and then turn off your home’s water supply.
 Wait for at least half an hour and then check the meter again.
 If the number on the display has changed, this could indicate a leak.
-At that point, it’s time to call your insurer, water supplier or a plumber.
+At that point, it’s time to call your insurer, water supplier or plumber.

-‘Even if your leak is a slow drip, you shouldn’t ignore it; slow drips can lead to much bigger problems such as rotten joists and blown ceilings.’
+"Even if your leak is a slow drip, you shouldn’t ignore it; slow drips can lead to much bigger problems such as rotten joists and blown ceilings."

 You should regularly check the radiators and pipes around your house.
-Do they look in a good condition?
+Do they look in good condition?
 Pipes should be dry to the touch, if they’re not, this could be a sign of a slow leak.

 Top tip: Don’t forget to check the grouting and sealant around baths, sinks and showers.
 These sealants are not designed to last forever and will need periodic maintenance and renewal.
-Failed sealant can be hard to spot, but in many cases, it can visually look raised from the surface or blackened , which is a sign it’s time to replace and reseal the area, before a leak occurs.
+Failed sealant can be hard to spot, but in many cases, it can visually look raised from the surface or blackened, which is a sign it’s time to replace and reseal the area, before a leak occurs.

 What can you do to prevent leaks?

-Although it’s often difficult to access and assess your plumbing and central heating, regular services can help you avoid leaks in the future.
+Although it’s often difficult to access and assess your plumbing and central heating, regular services can help avoid leaks in the future.

-‘Make sure your home is kept in good condition – nothing lasts forever so maintaining your home is key,’.
+"Make sure your home is kept in good condition – nothing lasts forever so maintaining your home is key."

 Top tip: Have your boiler, heating and hot water system regularly maintained with annual services by a qualified heating engineer.
 A well-maintained system is the best way to keep on top of issues before they happen.
 The costs of these checks will be far less and you’ll avoid the potential damage and inconvenience a water leak could have on your family home.

-‘If there is cold weather on the way, you can prevent your pipes freezing and bursting by keeping your home’s heating on low even when you’re out,’ she continues.
-‘You can also lag your pipes (add insulation to them) to prevent them freezing and bursting.’
+"If there is cold weather on the way, you can prevent your pipes freezing and bursting by keeping your home’s heating on low even when you’re out.
+You can also lag your pipes (add insulation to them) to prevent them freezing and bursting."

 What are you covered for by your home insurer?